 10. Leaves your gut microbiome out of whack

-Another slightly scary sounding one, dysbiosis occurs when the bacteria that live in the gut are out of balance.
-The gut is home to trillions of bacteria, known as probiotics.
+Another slightly scary-sounding one, dysbiosis occurs when the bacteria that live in the gut are out of balance.
+The gut is home to trillions of bacteria, commonly known as ‘probiotics’.
 Fibre serves as nourishment for probiotic bacteria to flourish.
-Without sufficient fibre, probiotic bacteria diminish leading to a less diverse gut microbiome.
+Without sufficient fibre, probiotic bacteria diminish, leading to a less-diverse gut microbiome.
 This imbalance, known as dysbiosis, can cause inflammation, digestive issues, fatigue and mood changes.

-The good news is that it’s easier than you think to increase your fibre intake.
-Think about things you can add into your current diet rather than taking things away.
-For example, swap white bread for wholegrain or granary, add some berries or a chopped apple to your breakfast cereal, snack on nuts or veggie sticks and chuck in an extra handful of vegetables or legumes to your meals.
-Set yourself a challenge to reach the 5-a-day, or 30 plants per week, to ensure a wide variety of foods (and types of fibre).
+The good news is, it’s easier than you think to increase your fibre intake and achieve the daily target.
+That said, if you're not used to eating much fibre, increase your intake slowly – over weeks rather than days – to avoid digestive discomfort.
+Think about things you can add into your current diet, rather than taking things away.
+For example, swap white bread for wholegrain or granary; add some berries or a chopped apple to your breakfast cereal; snack on nuts, unsalted popcorn or veg sticks; and chuck in an extra handful of vegetables or legumes to your meals.
+Set yourself a challenge to reach a minimum of five-a-day or 30 plants per week to ensure a wide variety of foods (and types of fibre).
 Your body will thank you!

 Jo is a registered nutritionist (RNutr) with the Association for Nutrition with a specialism in public health.
 Since graduating from the University of Westminster in 2010, Jo has worked in a variety of public and private contexts, delivering weight management programmes, community cookery projects, and corporate wellness packages.
 Alongside trying to grow more of her own fruit and veg at her allotment, Jo works as a Nutritionist and Health Coach for Second Nature.
 She has contributed articles to a number of nutrition websites, including BBC Good Food.